falkr/ttm4115/pages/deliveries-t1.md

 The deployment diagram is evaluated based on general criteria for diagrams.

+---
 caption: <a href="learning-grading.html#grading-criteria">Read more about these criteria...</a>
 class: rubric
 file: files/rubrics/deployment.mw
 type: table
+---

+# Feedback Document

+On Teams, you find a template for the evaluation document, under `Semester Project / feedback-v1-team-xx.docx`.
+Create a copy, and fill it out for your own team:

+* Add team name and team members
+* Follow the instructions in the document
+    * For each rubric, evaluate which level you have achieved for each criteria.
+Comment where necessary.
+    * Add up to three questions at the end of the document where you ask about particular help.

+# Delivery

+Deliver both the system specification and the feedback document via Blackboard.